Alex Sidorenko AvatarAlex Sidorenko

 to prevent an infinite loop.

-Here are 3 potential causes of the infinite loop in React.
+Here are 3 potential causes of infinite loops in React.

 I. Updating the state inside the render